-To the extent the Phase II Long-Term Wheeling Through Assessment indicates Upgrades to the transmission system are needed to provide the requested long-term the study results will provide a description of such Upgrades and their costs.
-After the CAISO releases the results of the study, or at any other time during the process, the CAISO will have first choice whether to move forward with constructing the identified Upgrades or constructing other transmission facilities as part of a transmission solution to meet either a reliability need, an economic need, or a public policy need, provided such construction satisfies the applicable criteria set forth under the Transmission Planning Process in Section 24 of the CAISO Tariff.
-If the CAISO chooses to address the request for a long-term priority for Wheeling Throughs transmission solutioncomprehensive annual Transmission Plan, the CAISO will return any unspent study deposit and any Financial Security to the Scheduling Coordinator, and the Scheduling Coordinator’s request will no longer continue to be processed under this Appendix GG
+To the extent the Phase II Long-Term Wheeling Through Assessment indicates Upgrades to the transmission system are needed to provide the requested a long-term Wheeling Through Priority, the study results will provide a description of such Upgrades and their costs.
+After the CAISO releases the results of the study, or at any other time during the process, the CAISO will have first choice whether to move forward with constructing the identified Upgrades or constructing other new transmission facilities as part of a transmission solution to meet either a reliability need, an economic need, or a public policy need, provided such construction satisfies the applicable criteria set forth under the Transmission Planning Process in Section 24 of the CAISO Tariff.
+If the CAISO chooses to address the request for a long-term priority for Wheeling Throughs through a new transmission solution that would be approved in a subsequent comprehensive annual Transmission Plan, the CAISO will return any unspent study deposit and any Financial Security to the Scheduling Coordinator, and the Scheduling Coordinator’s request will no longer continue to be processed under this Appendix GG.
+Accommodating a request for a long-term Wheeling Through Priority based on a transmission solution to be included in a future annual Transmission Plan requires the Scheduling Coordinator to demonstrate an executed firm power supply contract to support an external load serving entity’s load for the term of the requested long-term Wheeling Through Priority, a firm power supply contract for the term of the requested long-term Wheeling through Priority to support an external load serving entity’s load where execution is contingent upon the availability of a long-term wheeling Through Priority on the CAISO system, or the external load serving entity’s ownership of an external resource to serve external load that will be supporting the request for a long-term Wheeling Through Priority.
+Any supporting contract must be for a minimum period of six (6) days-by-16 hours for every week throughout the entire term of the long-term Wheeling Through Priority.
+The provisions of section 23.6.5 of the CAISO Tariff apply to any long-term Wheeling Through Priority that requires a supporting power supply contract or dedicated LSE-owned resource.